 Long plane rides, long bus rides, long hikes through mother nature’s playground…

 There’s a lot of time to be lost in your own headspace when you travel.
 The longer you wander, the more inevitable it is.
 The mind can be a scary place to get stuck.
 Sometimes we travel to get out of it.
 But the mind is a funny thing, and it will follow you.
-My suggestions is to let it.
+My suggestion is to let it.
 Let your mind wander as much as your eyes and feet.

 I will shyly admit to you that I have cried a lot on my travels.
 I’ve cried tears of joy, tears of sorrow, tears of triumph, and tears of confusion.
 I’ve cried when I’ve reached the peak of a difficult hike, seen a beautiful sight, or achieved a long-term bucket list goal.
 I’ve cried when I’ve had sad realizations, and when I’ve made the mental decision to “let go” of something or other.
 It’s all part of the journey, and I welcome it.